 Beyond the Museum Orchard, the Allotment Garden is located on the left.
 The fruits and vegetables within are grown by dedicated volunteers; a rather lovely raspberry patch is a reminder of Ryedale’s long history of trading soft fruits.
 Historically, different villages had their own specialisms.
 Thornton-le-Dale supplied raspberries via the railway to jam factories such as Hartley’s in Aintree; Snainton produced mainly redcurrants; and Marton and Normanby provided gooseberries.

 Fruit has also been used in folk medicine for centuries.
 Apples are now known to help lower cholesterol, but cherries were also a traditional remedy for both whooping cough and kidney stones.
 Oil from plum stones was also used to treat sore throats and earache.
 Our Witch’s Hovel, constructed in the spring of 1968, represents the type of building where the local healer or ‘wise woman’ might have resided.
+We love sharing Yorkshire folklore – follow us on Facebook for folklore stories from the North York Moors!

 All photos by Angela Waites Photography